Skip to main content

 Is Florida Real Estate Expensive?

 To best address the question of how expensive Florida real estate is, we analyzed the median home price of all 50 states and then compared it to the national average home price to see where Florida ranks.
 For the median home price of each state, we used Zillow's Home Value Index (ZHVI) which is considered one of the most accurate measures of home values as it is a seasonally adjusted number of the typical home value across a given region and looks at all home values in the 35th to 65th percentile range.
-As of late October 2023, the median Florida home price (which includes single family homes and townhomes/condos) is $392,904 which is 13.3% above the national average home price of $346,653.
+At the end of December 2025, the median Florida home price (which includes single family homes and townhomes/condos) is $369,996 which is 3.6% above the national average home price of $357,275.

 In looking at the map of the U.S. below, we have provided a visualization of median home prices per state by color intensity.
 The deeper the red color, the higher the price.
-In October 2023, states with the highest median home prices include Hawaii, California, New York, Massachusetts and Washington.
-Conversely, states with the lowest median home price include West Virginia, Mississippi, Kentucky, Oklahoma and Arkansas.
+In December 2025, states with the highest median home prices include Hawaii, California, Massachusetts, Washington and New Jersey.
+Conversely, states with the lowest median home price include West Virginia, Mississippi, Louisiana, Oklahoma and Arkansas.

 Comparison of Median Home Prices per State